ExpressLRS/Docs/docs/software/user-defines.md

 ```
 DEBUG_FREQ_CORRECTION
 ```
-Enable reporting of RF FreqCorrection in RX's SNR LinkStatistics, also decreases packet rate on Team2.4 for the additional time needed to include the packet header / enable FreqCorrection.
+Enable reporting of RF FreqCorrection in receiver's SNR LinkStatistics, also decreases packet rate on Team2.4 for the additional time needed to include the packet header / enable FreqCorrection.
 The current FreqCorrection value will be reported in RSNR in the LinkStats scaled -127 to +127, where 127 is the maximum allowable deviation.
 200kHz for Team2.4, 100kHz for Team900.
 Dynamic power must be OFF, or else it will adjust based on the FreqCorrection reported in SNR. **Both the TX and RX must have this definition enabled otherwise they will not bind.**

 ## Obsolete user_defines